NL33/electron-git/z-oneplace-for-all-work.md

     3. create file, adding in id, then text from clipboard.

     benefits:
-        --will keep more formatting for tables, bullets, and dashes
+        --will keep more formatting for tables, bullets, and dashes.
+        --probably looks better for sharing
+        --maybe a way to preserve the look if convert back to apple notes?

     downsides:
         --lose formatting of header.
 But: can do markup text for that to compensate